JoinColony/colonyJS/sdk/README.md

 Move to your working directory and unpack a starter package:

 ```
-colony-starter [name-of-starter-package]
+colony-starter [colony-starter-package]
 ```

-### Start Building
+### Test Starter Project

-Move to your new project and check out the starter readme:
+Move to the new project and run through the starter readme instructions:

 ```
-cd [name-of-starter-package]
+cd [colony-starter-package]
 ```